gtiosclub/Calculator-Tutorial/P3/part3.md

 In the Size Inspector, we can see important specs about a view's coordinate position and its width and height.
 For the main view, these values can't be changed, but we can see them. **The view is 320 points wide**.

+(If your view isn't 320 points wide, switch to the **iPhone SE** on the bottom bar.
+This is important because the SE is the only device with a width divisible by 4.)

 #### Important Side note about Points vs Pixels

 In iOS development everything is expressed in Point values instead of Pixel values. iOS devices have scale values of either @1x, @2x, or @3x:

 - **@1x**: A device without Retina Display.
 Every interface "point" is one on-screen pixel.
 - **@2x**: A device with standard Retina Display.
 Every interface "point" is four on-screen pixels (a 2x2 area).
-- **@3x**: A device with an even higher resolution Retina Display (The iPhone 6/6S Plus).
+- **@3x**: A device with an even higher resolution Retina Display (iPhone 6/7 Plus).
 Every interface "point" is nine on-screen pixels (a 3x3 area).

 Points allow code to make sense and work the same regardless of the pixel-density of a device.
 Otherwise everything would be a huge headache.